tjelvar-olsson/biologists-guide-to-computing/source/how-to-think-like-a-computer.rst

 Although you may not want to create your own computer having a basic understanding of Boolean logic will help you when implementing algorithms.
-For example one often need to make conditional logic statements along the lines of "``IF`` the cell contains green fluorescent protein ``AND`` it is illuminated with light of wavelength 395 nm ``THEN`` it will emit fluorescence at 509 nm".
+For example one often needs to make conditional logic statements along the lines of "``IF`` the cell contains green fluorescent protein ``AND`` it is illuminated with light of wavelength 395 nm ``THEN`` it will emit fluorescence at 509 nm".